BryceRussell/astro-bryceguy/packages/pagination/README.md

 A pagination component that uses [astro-json-element](https://github.com/BryceRussell/astro-json-element) to give you full control over every aspect of your pagination element

+[Tailwindcss](https://tailwindcss.com) is an easy way to style [astro-json-elements](https://github.com/BryceRussell/astro-json-element) without having to create global stylesheet or use inline styles

 ## How to use

 __Install package:__